Replacing the Hilton UK Credit Card

 Paid-For Replacement Hilton Credit Cards UK

 - American Express Platinum (reviewed here): This card comes with a whopping annual fee of £450 pa.
 However if you travel a significant amount, the value of the numerous benefits offered by the card could more than outweigh the annual fee as we discuss in our recent review here.
-The card offers a sign-up bonus of 30,000 reward points (60,000 Hilton points) which can be increased to 35,000 points using this link.
+The card offers a sign-up bonus of 30,000 reward points (60,000 Hilton points) which can be increased to 35,000 points using this link and scrolling down to the correct card.
 You’ll receive Gold status with Hilton and a number of other hotel schemes, as well as the likes of unlimited airport lounge access, family travel insurance, rental-car insurance, the list goes on and on and on…

 - Virgin Atlantic Reward Plus MasterCard (reviewed here): With an annual fee of £160 pa the Virgin Atlantic Plus MasterCard appears cheap next to the card above.
 However as would be expected, the benefits aren’t as good.
-In fact, if you’re seeking to convert the sign-up bonus of 25,000 points to Hilton points, you’d only receive 37,500 Hilton points compared with a possible 44,000 points with the (free for the first year) American Express Gold card.
+In fact, if you’re seeking to convert the sign-up bonus of 25,000 points to Hilton points, you’d only receive 37,500 Hilton points which when compared with a possible 24,000 points with the (free for the first year) American Express Gold card wouldn’t justify the £160pa annual fee.

 Things You May Not Know You Can Do With the Points from the Hilton Credit Card UK